CyberSickoexe/CyberSickoexe/README.md

 ## ⚡ Quick Summary

-- Building a foundation in **cloud, Linux, servers, and networking**
+- Building a foundation in **cloud, Linux, servers, networking, and IT support**
-- Actively working on **AWS certification** and hands-on labs
+- Actively working on **AWS certification**, **Zendesk Foundational Support**, and hands-on labs
-- Focused, motivated, and eager to learn from real-world projects and experienced professionals
+- Focused, motivated, and eager to grow through practical experience and continuous learning